-In order to construct a guide on doing research the right way, literature was reviewed that focused on best practice in conducting health research with Indigenous populations both internationally and nationally.
-Importantly, this included reviewing contemporary material, guidelines and existing policies:
+In order to construct a guide on doing research the right way, relevant literature that focused on best practice in conducting health research with Indigenous populations both nationally and internationally.
+Importantly, this began with reviewing contemporary material, guidelines and existing policies:

-- the Aboriginal Health Council of South Australia (AHCSA) (Indigenous Health Research Scoping Study 2005); - the National Health and Medical Research Council Values and Ethics: Guidelines for Ethical Conduct in Aboriginal and Torres Strait Islander Health Research; - the Australian Institute of Aboriginal and Torres Strait Islander Studies, Guidelines for Ethical Research in Australian Indigenous Studies; - the Canadian Institutes of Health Research, Ethics of Health Research involving First Nations, Inuit and Métis People; - the Canadian Institute for Health Research Code of Conduct.
+- the Aboriginal Health Council of South Australia (AHCSA) (Indigenous Health Research Scoping Study 2005); - National Health and Medical Research Council, Ethical conduct in research with Aboriginal and Torres Strait Islander Peoples and communities: Guidelines for researchers and stakeholders (2018); - the Australian Institute of Aboriginal and Torres Strait Islander Studies, Guidelines for Ethical Research in Australian Indigenous Studies 2011; - the Canadian Institutes of Health Research, Ethics of Health Research involving First Nations, Inuit and Métis People 2008; - the Canadian Institute for Health Research Code of Conduct 2008.